zbynekdrlik/obs-yt-player/docs/12-playback-modes.md

 - **Restart Behavior**: When scene becomes active again, selects a new random video to loop
 - **Use Case**: Background ambience, hold music, repeated content

+## Common Behaviors

+All modes share these behaviors:
+- **Stop playback** when scene becomes inactive (switching to another scene)
+- **Start playback** when scene becomes active (if videos are available)
+- Respect title display timing (fade in/out)
+- Handle pre-loaded videos appropriately

 ## Implementation Details

 ### State Management